Blog

 The black and gold Two-Brain Radio podcast logo.

-Mateo: 00:03 – Hey it’s Mateo from Two-Brain Marketing.
-On this edition of the Two-Brain Marketing podcast, I’m talking to Doctor Ashley Mak from Hudson River Fitness.
-It is a very special episode because Ashley and I are actually business partners.
-We own the gym together, so you’ll hear about the ads that I personally run for the gym and you’ll learn how last year we spent around $17,000 on ads and generated close to $90,000 in front-end revenue.
-So you don’t want to miss this.
-Make sure to subscribe to Two-Brain Radio for more marketing tips and secrets each week.
-Greg: 00:33 – Two-Brain Radio is brought to you by Two-Brain Business.
+Mateo: 00:00 – Hey, it’s Mateo Lopez of Two-Brain Marketing.
+On this edition of the Two-Brain Marketing podcast, I’m talking with Sara Carter with CrossFit PortSide.
+You’ll learn about her experience transitioning from being a collegiate-level basketball coach to a CrossFit gym owner.
+You’ll also learn how she built her advertising system and how month over month, she spends $300 on ads and generates $3,000 in front-end sales, so you don’t want to miss this.
+Make sure subscribe to Two-Brain Radio for marketing tips and secrets each week.
+Greg: 00:39 – Two-Brain Radio is brought to you by Two-Brain Business.
 We make gyms profitable.
-We’re going to bring you the very best tips, tactics, interviews in the business world each week.
-To find out how we can help you create your Perfect Day, book a free call with a mentor at twobrainbusiness.com.
-Chris: 00:56 – This episode is brought to you by Incite Tax.
-Incite Tax is founded by John Briggs, a CrossFitter, a great big tall guy with a fantastic sense of humor and John is like a coach for your books.
+We’re going to bring you the very best tips, tactics interviews in the business world each week.
+To find out how we can help you create your Perfect Day, book a free call with a mentor at twobrainbusiness.com Chris: 00:57 – This episode is brought to you by Incite Tax.
+Incite Tax is founded by John Briggs, a CrossFitter, great big tall guy with a fantastic sense of humor, and John is like a coach for your books.
 These guys are not just pencil-pushing number crunchers.
-These guys will actually help you get towards your Perfect Day.
-If you’re a member of our Growth stage part of the mentoring program, you’re familiar with John’s videos on 1099 versus W2 contractors.
-See John used to work for the IRS.
-He’s seen the other side of labor law and he knows exactly where the line is drawn.
-Don’t believe everything you read, but on the tax side, John can actually help you plan to take home more money every year and save more money on taxes because John is a certified Profit-First accountant.
-If you’ve listened to this podcast before, you know that I’m a big fan of Mike Michalowicz’s Profit First system and ...
+These guys will actually help you get toward your Perfect Day.
+If you’re a member of our Growth Stage part of the mentoring program, you’re familiar with John’s videos on 1099 versus W2 contractors.
+See, John used to work for the IRS.
+He’s seen the other side of labor law, and he knows exactly where the line is drawn.
+Don’t believe everything you read, but on the tax side, John can actually help you plan to take home more money every year and save more money on taxes because John is a certified Profit First accountant.
+If you’ve listened to this podcast before, you know that I’m a big fan of Mike Michalowicz’s Profit First system, and John at Incite Tax and his staff can help you plan backward from ...

 Read More →